Co3lho22/co3lho22.github.io/website/_certs/cert2.md

 ---
 layout: cert
-title: Certification 2
+title: Certification 1
-description: Another certification description.
+description: Brief description of what I learned from this certification.
 cert_link: https://certification-link.com
-tags: [Programming, Networking]
+tags: [Security, Cloud]
 ---

+Detailed information about the certification goes here...